Investipal/investipal-website/src/content/blog/is-your-clients-portfolio-too-concentrated-how-to-spot-red-flags-using-investipals-tools.md

 ---
-title: "Is Your Client's Portfolio Too Concentrated?
+title: "Is Your Client’s Portfolio Too Concentrated?
 How to Spot Red Flags Using Investipal's Tools"
 excerpt: "The stock market today is dominated by a small group of companies, particularly in sectors like technology."
-metaDescription: "Spot portfolio concentration risk before it's too late.
-Use correlation matrices, sector analysis & drift alerts to identify red flags.
-Free checklist."
-keywords: "portfolio concentration risk, concentration analysis, portfolio diversification, correlation matrix, sector exposure"
 author: "Investipal Team"
 publishedDate: "2024-09-24T16:50:43.949Z"
 updatedDate: "2025-06-27T14:47:53.333Z"